10 Common SEO Mistakes That Kill Your Rankings

 Fix it: Run a crawl with Screaming Frog or check Google Search Console for indexing issues.
 Look for pages that should be indexed but aren't.
 Make sure your sitemap is current and submitted.

-This is the mistake that burns startups the hardest.
+This is the mistake that burns startups hardest.

 You need backlinks.
-You know you need backlinks.
-So you buy some from a sketchy service that promises 500 links for $50.
-Or you join a bunch of link exchanges.
-Or you pay for "guest posts" on sites that only exist to sell links.
+You know you need them.
+So you buy some from a sketchy service promising 500 links for $50.
+Or join a bunch of link exchanges.
+Or pay for "guest posts" on sites that only exist to sell links.

-Google's algorithms - specifically the Penguin update that's now part of core - are built to detect and devalue manipulative links.
+Google's algorithms, specifically the Penguin update now part of core, are built to detect and devalue manipulative links.
 At best, those cheap links do nothing.
 At worst, they trigger a manual penalty that tanks your rankings.

 The irony?
 Building spammy links is often more expensive than doing it right.
 You're paying for something that hurts you.